 Let’s Talk Storage: 5 Best Roof Rack Accessories for Car Camping

 Here are some of the best roof racks and accessories for camping that we think you’ll love.
 They free up space in your vehicle and allow you to bring as much stuff as you want on your wilderness adventure.

 This rack is super aerodynamic, so it won’t mess with your MPG when it’s empty.
-And when it comes time to load it up, the grid design makes it easy to tie stuff on, whether you’re hauling skis, bikes, or cargo boxes.
+And when it comes time to load it up, the grid design makes it easy to tie stuff to it.
+You can tie skis, bikes, cargo boxes, and more to the top.
 In fact, this rack can handle a whopping 250 pounds of camping gear.
 It will look like you’re moving to the mountains.
 And maybe you are.

-The rack is made from non-corrosive materials to avoid rusting or fading, and it’s also made to be very quiet— so you can listen to your podcasts in peace while you’re driving on the highway.
+This rack is made from non-corrosive materials to avoid rusting or fading, and it’s also made to be very quiet — so you can listen to your podcasts in peace while you’re driving on the highway.

 This rack is cool because it serves as a giant basket.
-The perimeter walls help keep your stuff right where it’s supposed to be – not somewhere along the highway.
+The perimeter walls help keep your stuff right where it’s supposed to be – not somehwere along the highway.
 There’s even a mounting kit included that doesn’t require any cutting or drilling.

 The Surco Safari rack is made to carry luggage, tools, bags, and tons of other camping gear.
 You can even use it to haul a spare tire.
-Heavy-duty aluminum construction holds up against almost any weather conditions, so your new rack will last for a long time.
+Heavy-duty aluminum construction holds up against strong wind and almost any weather conditions, so your new rack will last for a long time.
 Longer than your camping bucket list, even.
 And that’s a long time.

-If your car doesn’t already have mounting rails to begin with, this base rack system is just what you need.
-Consisting of two sturdy bars and custom feet, INNO’s base car rack is ideal for tying down larger items like kayaks and furniture.
-To get more out of the system, you can add on accessories like bike racks and boxes.
-The rack is custom fit to your car’s make and model; it can be installed on most vehicles without tools.
+If your car doesn’t have mounting rails to begin with, this base rack system is just what you need.
+Consisting of two very sturdy bars and custom feet, this car rack is ideal for tying down larger items including kayaks and furniture by itself, or add some accessories like bike racks and boxes to get the most from it.

 This is the one thing all car campers should consider adding to their roof.
-The ProZ Roof Cargo Box can contain 18 cubic feet of stuff, from your clothes and shoes to your extra blankets and food, all sealed away from the weather for far less than many outdoor adventure brands would charge you.
+The ProZ Roof Cargo Box can hold 18 cubic feet of stuff, from your clothes and shoes to your extra blankets and first aid kit, all sealed away from the weather for far less than those outdoor adventure brands would charge you.

 The box is built to be UV-resistant, so it can stand up to hot and cold temperatures and won’t fade or crack under the sun.
-It’s compatible with most factory and aftermarket crossbars, so it pairs well with almost any of the bar systems you’ll find, including #3 above.
+It’s compatible with most factory and aftermarket crossbars, so it pairs well with almost any of the bar systems you’ll find including #3 above.
 Plus, this little box packs a lot of security.
 A lock and key mean bears and other campers can’t rifle through your stuff as long as the cargo box is secured.
 Wouldn’t want your cereal spilled all over the forest, after all.